-Onto week three of Countdown: 2018 on amodelofcontrol.com, and this week I’m looking at the best albums of the year.
-As I’m sure I’ve explained before, I treat the “year” as 01-December to 30-November, to allow me a cut-off point, and to allow this to be done and dusted before Christmas so that I can take the usual break from writing for a couple of week over the holiday period.
+Onto week three of /Countdown/2018 on /amodelofcontrol.com, and this week I’m looking at the best albums of the year.
+As I’m sure I’ve explained before, I treat the “year” as 01-December to 30-November, to allow me a cut-off point, and to allow this to be done and dusted before Christmas so that I can take the usual break from writing for a couple of weeks over the holiday period.

 Time to cue the music.
 You can listen along on Spotify or Youtube.
 Links to the right.